7 tips for effective health savings account (HSA) program design

 1. Choose a long-term HSA administrator

-If the organization ever decides to make a change in insurance carrier, they would also need to make changes their HSA offering.
+If the organization ever decides to make a change in insurance carrier, they would also need to make changes to their HSA offering.
 This means new cards, new logins and possibly new fees.
-Plus, employees may lose access to their funds while the switch is made.
+Plus, employees may temporarily lose access to their funds while the switch is made.

 2. Provide a diversified investment menu